sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 If [an incident responder/Code of Conduct committee member] has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
 The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.

-Should only two [lead incident responders/Code of Conduct committee members] need to recuse themselves, [person] ([title]) will step in as an additional decision maker on the incident.
+Should two or fewer [lead incident responders/Code of Conduct committee members] need to recuse themselves, [person] ([title]) will step in as an additional decision maker on the incident.

 ## Following Up With Reporters